 What is Baylisascaris?

-B. procyonis infections in dogs are most common in the Midwest, Northwest, and Western United States.
-An increasing number of cases are being seen even outside of that area, however, and the parasite’s range may be increasing.
+B. procyonis infections in dogs are most common in the Midwest, northwest, and western United States.
+However, an increasing number of cases are seen outside that area, including several Canadian provinces, and the parasite’s range may be increasing.

 How do dogs become infected with Baylisascaris?

 Less commonly, dogs may become infected by eating an animal infected with B. procyonis.
-Although raccoons are the primary host of this parasite, other animals, such as rabbits, rodents and birds, may become infected by exposure to raccoon feces.
+Although raccoons are the primary host of this parasite, other animals may be infected by exposure to raccoon feces, such as rabbits, rodents, and birds.
 If a dog eats an animal that has B. procyonis larvae within its tissues, infection may occur.

 What are the clinical signs of Baylisascaris infection?